MifuneSG/FCAT/README.md

 ## Security & privacy
 - FCAT only talks to **EVE's official ESI API** and reads EVE's **local log files**.
 It does not read game memory, inject input, or automate gameplay.
 - No passwords are stored — login is via EVE SSO in your browser.
-- The **real ESI client secret is baked into the published `FCAT.exe`** (so testers don't have to register an app).
-This is normal for a distributed client app, but it means the exe is as sensitive as that secret.
+- The **real ESI client secret is baked into the published `FCAT.exe` This is normal for a distributed client app, but it means the exe is as sensitive as that secret.
 The secret is **never** committed to source — `FCAT/AppSecrets.cs` is gitignored; contributors use `AppSecrets.example.cs`.

 ---

 ## Roadmap
 Ideas under consideration (not promises):
-- Intel channel parser (system-report feed)
 - Route danger readout (kills/jumps per hop)
 - Doctrine import / fit-aware classification
 - More alert types as EVE exposes them
+- More Alliance Profiles
+- FC alt & account management

 ---